Abdulrasheed055/MLS-Character-Data-Analytics-Quality-Assurance/README.md

 ---

 ## 🎯 Project Objective
-To demonstrate **end-to-end data management and analytics**, simulating MLS operations:
+To demonstrate end-to-end data management and analytics, simulating MLS operations:

 - Fetch structured data from an API and clean it in Python.
 - Store and normalize data in PostgreSQL.
 - Perform SQL-based exploratory analysis and generate key metrics.
 - Build an interactive dashboard using Streamlit for visualization and decision-making.
-- Highlight **data quality, normalization, and insights extraction**, applicable to real estate data pipelines.
+- Highlight data quality, normalization, and insights extraction, applicable to real estate data pipelines.

 ---